 For those who crave for chocolate cakes, I strongly feel that this recipe is worth a keeper.
 I found it in one of the leading food magazine in Malaysia - Flavours.
-Well, it was back in 2009.
-I created history by giving it a shot making my first ever chocolate cake.
+Well, it was back in 2009 when I gave a shot making my first ever chocolate cake.

 By some strokes of luck, surprisingly, I managed to find my way and pull it through.
 There it was, a good-looking, soft, fluffy, moist, dark-colored 'thing' standing elegantly on my white ceramic dessert plate.
 For days, the cake accompanied me, satisfying my taste buds when I was alone resting leisurely on my couch in front of the telly enjoying my evenings.

 Then, disaster struck when I found out that I had misplaced my magazine.
 After a futile search, I caught hold of my maid and made a baseless accusation that she must have mistakenly placed it somewhere in the piles of old newspapers which I had just sold them for recycling.
 Arrggh!

 I tried to search through the net for another similar ones but in vain.
 Finally, I gave up and somehow managed to come to terms with the loss.

 Approximately three weeks ago, my eleven-year-old boy, Bryan came running to me saying that he had found the magazine, hidden under the drawer of the coffee table.
 Thank God!
 Phew!

 Barely a week after my rekindling with the magazine, I whipped out another cake and the following week, another one.
 Well, two in a row is definitely enough and it could turn out to be a bit cloying eating it every day.
 So, I thought it is high time that I share it out here especially for those chocolate cake lovers who want to try your hands at making one yourself.
 Trust me, your can't go wrong with it!